EricChristopherDee/administration/README.md

 head name of file
 tail name of file shows only 10 lines each

+2> removes error messages from a pending output

+| passes output from one command to another new command
+   ie ls folders | grep specific folder to check if a folder exists in a directory

 ==== Both ====
 -
 pwd means print working directory